Frizame/Veilbound/README.md

-# **Phantom Chase**
+# **Veilbound**

-**Phantom Chase** is a stealth-action game where the player steps into the shoes of a **Spirit Hunter** whose mission is to track down and capture ethereal creatures known as **Phantoms**.
+**Veilbound** is a stealth-action game where the player steps into the shoes of a **Spirit Hunter** whose mission is to track down and capture ethereal creatures known as **Phantoms**.
 The game revolves around using throwable **Spectral Orbs** to capture these mysterious beings while navigating a dynamic and ever-changing environment.

 #### **Core Gameplay Loop:**
 1. **Explore the Environment**: